visit-dav/visit/src/doc/cli_manual/functions.rst

   MovePlotOrderTowardFirst(index) -> integer

-index : type
+index : integer
-    The index of the plot that will be moved within the plot list.
+    The integer index of the plot that will be moved within the plot list.

 return type : integer
     The MovePlotOrderTowardFirst function returns 1 on success and 0 on failure.